-Following are the teaching guidelines for full time, salaried, non-bargained for, exempt employees ("non-instructional)".
+Following are the teaching guidelines for full time, salaried, nonbargained for, exempt employees ("non-instructional)".

-- 1. A non-instructional, exempt employee who wishes to teach MUST meet the appropriate qualifications to teach. - 2.
-A non-instructional exempt employee may be assigned to teach AFTER the assignment of courses to Full-Time Faculty within the department, Full-Time Faculty from other Colleges, and lecturers (according to the union board agreement). - 3.
-A non-instructional, exempt employee who wishes to teach during regular work hours must first obtain pre approval from his/her immediate supervisor for an appropriate adjusted work schedule. - 4.
-The teaching request and the adjusted work schedule must be reviewed, approved and signed by the College Vice President.

-- 5. A non-instructional, exempt employee approved and assigned to teach credit courses may teach no more than one (1) class or three (3) credit hours of College Success per term, whichever is greater.
-If approved to teach non-credit courses, the employee may teach no more than 6 to 8 hours per term. - 6.
+- a.
+A non-instructional, exempt employee who wishes to teach must meet the appropriate qualifications to teach. - b.
+A non-instructional exempt employee may be assigned to teach after the assignment of courses to Full-Time Faculty within the department, Full-Time Faculty from other Colleges, and lecturers (according to the union board agreement). - c.
+A non-instructional, exempt employee who wishes to teach during regular work hours must first obtain pre approval from his/her immediate supervisor for an appropriate adjusted work schedule. - d.
+The teaching request and the adjusted work schedule must be reviewed, approved and signed by the College Vice President. - e.
+A non-instructional, exempt employee approved and assigned to teach credit courses may teach no more than one (1) class or three (3) credit hours of College Success per term, whichever is greater.
+If approved to teach non-credit courses, the employee may teach no more than 6 to 8 hours per term. - f.
 A non-instructional, exempt employee assigned to teach must complete the necessary preparation time outside of the employee's regular or adjusted work schedule hours.
-Preparation must not be completed during scheduled work hours. - 7.
+Preparation must not be completed during scheduled work hours.

+g.
 A full-time, non-instructional, exempt employee teaching classes after hours, on the weekends or online is subject to the same rules as any part-time instructor.
 Preparation is not to be completed during scheduled work hours.

-(d) Calculation of Pay
+4. Calculation of Pay

-A non-instructional, exempt employee assigned to teach shall be paid at the established rate approved by the Board of Trustees for non-union, adjunct faculty.
+A non-instructional, exempt employee assigned to teach shall be paid at the established rate approved by the Board of Trustees for nonunion, adjunct faculty.